sisrfeng/coc-wiki/Completion-with-sources.md

 COC have 3 different trigger modes:

-* `always`, the default mode, which trigger completion on word letter inserted, insert enter and `triggerCharacters` defined by sources inserted.
+* `always`, the default mode, which trigger completion on word letter inserted and `triggerCharacters` defined by current activated sources.
-* `trigger`, only trigger completion on `triggerCharacters` defined by completion sources.
+* `trigger`, only trigger completion when type `triggerCharacters` defined by completion sources.
-* `none`, disable auto trigger completion, you will have to trigger the completion by yourself.
+* `none`, disable auto trigger completion, you will have to trigger the completion manually.

 You can change trigger mode by [using configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-configuration-file)